 Once your request is submitted, you will be contacted directly to coordinate a pick-up time for the portable induction cooktop.

-The Waiver and Liability Form must be completed and signed by the scheduled pick-up date.
+The Agreement and Waiver Form must be completed and signed by the scheduled pick-up date.

 Frequently Asked Questions

 Induction cooktops are electric ranges that use magnetism to generate heat.
 Magnetic coils below the cooktop's ceramic glass surface create a magnetic field that send pulses to the cookware and directly heats it.
 Heat transfers to the cooktop through induction.
 The heating stops as soon as the cookware is removed from the cooktop.

 Only magnetic cookware works with induction.
 To check for compatibility, place a magnet on the bottom of the cookware.
 If it sticks, its compatible.
 Stainless steel and cast iron cookware are compatible; glass and copper cookware are not.

 What are the benefits of switching to an induction cooktop?

 Reduce emissions.
 Since induction cooktops use electricity and not gas, they do not directly emit any greenhouse gas emissions or other pollutants.
 In Burlingame, where our electricity is 100% greenhouse gas free due to Peninsula Clean Energy, switching to electric appliances helps reduce our reliance on fossil fuels and associated emissions.

 Safety.
 Without an open flame or hot coils, induction cooktops eliminate the risk of burns and fires.
 They also pollute significantly less indoor pollution than gas stovetops.